 Marketed as the Wolseley Hornet and the Riley Elf, they had longer, slightly finned rear wings and larger boots that gave the cars a more traditional ‘three-box’ look.
 Front-end treatment, which incorporated each marque's traditional upright grille design, also contributed to a less utilitarian appearance.

-First registered in July 1967, this Elf MkIII was restored in 2012/13 when the colour was also changed from grey to red, with a good sheaf of invoices to show all the new parts used.
-There are also several photos of the car taken before and during the restoration.
+First registered in July 1967, this Elf MkIII was restored in 2012/14 when the colour was changed from grey to red.
+There are several photos of the car taken before an during the restoration.

 Reg No: USJ347

 - Put in your highest bid you would be prepared to go to.

 - Bidding at the last moment may leave you disappointed.
 Any earlier bid is always taken first, so doing this may only push someone else up and prevent you from becoming the highest bidder.

 - No bids can be placed once the time remaining ends, therefore do not delay.